LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 ## On-line Course Communication

-All course communication (via e-mail, Moodle Messages, discussion  forums, video chat, etc.) should be clear, concise, and respectful.
-Written communication should use complete sentences with standard  spelling and grammar, including proper capitalization and punctuation.
+All course communication (via e-mail, Discord, Moodle Messages, discussion  forums, video chat, etc.) should be clear, concise, and respectful.
+Do your best to use complete sentences with standard spelling, grammar and punctuation.

-[The Core Rules of Netiquette](http://www.albion.com/netiquette/corerules.html) is a guide to the proper protocol for participating in online classes and writing emails.
+[The Core Rules of Netiquette](http://www.albion.com/netiquette/corerules.html) is a guide to the respectful an constructive communication online.

-Questions about the course should be posted to the Course Q & A Forum.
-Questions of a more personal nature, such as grades or extensions,  should be sent to your instructor via e-mail.
-E-mails to your instructor or e-mails to another department regarding support issues should  include your course number and section.
+We will be using Discord for communication in this class.
+See the main Moodle page for more information on the class Discord server.
+Questions about the course should be posted on Discord in the *Discussion* channel.
+Questions that relate specifically to you, such as grades or extensions,  should be sent to your instructor via e-mail.
+E-mails to your instructor or e-mails to another department regarding support issues should  include your course number and section (online vs. hybrid/in person).

-All course announcements will be posted by the instructor to the News and Announcements Forum.
-Students are expected to check the News Forum on a daily basis.
-Any  questions about News Forum announcements should be asked in the Course Q & A Forum.
+All course announcements will be posted by the instructor to the Discord *Announcements* channel.
+Students are expected to check for announcements regularly (at least every class day).
+Any  questions about Announcements can be posted on the Discord *Discussion* channel.

 ## Support
 ### CIT Computer Lab

-For spring term 2022, the on-campus lab in building 19, room 135, has re-opened.
+The on-campus computer lab is in building 19, room 135.
+The lab is equipped with computers and software for student use.
+There are also tutors in the lab who can help you with your lab assignments.
 Lab and tutoring hours will be announced in class.

 ### LCC Academic and Tutoring Services